-It is better to begin work at the first of the term, but pupils may begin at any time.
+It is better to begin work at the first of the term, but pupils may begin

 All tuition and rent of instruments must be paid invariably in advance.

 No reduction from full term rates for absence the last week of a term.
 Lessons lost through carelessness or other fault of pupils can not be made up.